yvesklein/ao/gettoys.md

 ## [Unbound](https://www.unboundbabes.com)

 Small selection of body-safe toys, but with a very accessible presentation and branding that sets them apart.
-They offer a subscription box, which I've not seen from other retailers, so if that's your thing...
+They offer a subscription box, which I've not seen from other retailers, so if that's your thing...enjoy.

 ---